-- 2. Deadline for Prerequisite Completion - Applicants must complete or plan to complete all prerequisites prior to July 1 preceding enrollment in the COM, unless an exception is approved by the Dean's Office. - 3.
-Letter Grade of C or Better Required; Students must earn a minimum grade of at least a "C" or higher to satisfy completion of each prerequisite course.
-Grades of "C-", pass/no pass, credit/no credit will not be accepted. - Distance Learning/Online Coursework Generally, distance learning or online courses taken with accredited institutions are not acceptable for most prerequisite requirements.
+2. Deadline for Prerequisite Completion

+Applicants must complete or plan to complete all prerequisites prior to July 1 preceding enrollment in the COM, unless an exception is approved by the Dean's Office.

+3. Letter Grade of C or Better Required Students must earn a minimum grade of at least a "C" or higher to satisfy completion of each prerequisite course.
+Grades of "C-", pass/no pass, credit/no credit will not be accepted.

-- 5. Advanced Placement Courses to Satisfy Prerequisites Prerequisite course credit for Advanced Placement ("AP") examinations taken in high school is not offered at CHSU-COM. - 6.
-Courses Must Be Taken Ten (10) Years or Less Prior to Enrollment Generally, all applicants must complete all prerequisite requirements within ten (10) years or less prior to enrollment in the COM.
+4. Courses Must Be Taken Ten (10) Years or Less Prior to Enrollment

+Generally, all applicants must complete all prerequisite requirements within ten (10) years or less prior to enrollment in the COM.
 Applicants who have taken prerequisite courses more than ten (10) years prior to enrollment in the COM may be required to repeat that coursework prior to matriculation.